-Today I’m going to show you how I made some easy DIY birch branch candle holders!
+Today I’m going to show you how to make an easy DIY candle holder using a birch branch!

-And because it’s who I am, my first thought isn’t to go out and buy new tea light holders.
+And because it’s who I am, my first thought isn’t to go out and buy new tealight holders.
 I would rather make something myself.
-I’m going to show you how I made varying height tea light holders from birch branches I collected from our back yard.
+I’m going to show you how I made DIY candle holders of varying heights from birch branches I collected from our back yard.

 Step 1: Find Birch Branches

 We have about 28 acres of treed land, so it wasn’t too hard to find a small birch tree.
 Birch branches are so pretty with the paper bark and look really nice used as decoration.
 I have a small hand saw for trimming branches that I used to cut down a tree that was about three inches in diameter at the biggest point.

 Step 2: Cut Branch Into Chunks

 From the one small tree, I cut nine candle holders at various heights using our mitre saw.
 I made some three inches tall, some four inches, and some five inches.
 I liked the idea of putting them in clusters of three birch branch candle holders with different heights.

 Step 3: Drill Hole For The Candle

 To drill the hole for the tealights, I used a 1.5 inch diameter Forstner drill bit.
 I drilled the hole about 1 inch deep so the tealight was flush with the top of the birch branch candle.

 Step 4: Add Candles to your DIY candle holder